africanproofs/apregister/README.md

 ## Security

-This contract has been **internally reviewed** by African Proofs' automated audit tooling — 48 unit + fuzz tests, zero Critical/High/Medium findings, no admin surface, no funds held, no external calls. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.
+This contract has been **internally reviewed** by African Proofs' automated audit tooling — 55 unit + fuzz tests, zero Critical/High/Medium findings, no admin surface, no funds held. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.

+Provider registrations (`participantType == 0`) revert at the contract level unless `msg.sender` is a registered identity in the configured `IIdentityRegistry`.
+See `CLAUDE.md` § Identity-as-signing-key for the architectural rationale.

 **Trust signals:**

-- 48 tests passing (`forge test`)
+- 55 tests passing (`forge test`)
 - No admin, no owner, no upgradeability
-- Bytecode 5,463 bytes (well under EIP-170 24KB limit)
+- Bytecode 5,742 bytes (well under EIP-170 24KB limit)
+- Constructor-pinned identity registry (immutable, no admin override)
 - Open-source, MIT-licensed

 **Security disclosure:** report vulnerabilities to `security@proofs.africa`.
 Please do not open public issues for security-sensitive findings.